jadecobra/python_tdd_exercises/source/truth table 08: logical NOR.rst

        def logical_nor(p, q):
            return False

-* the first 3 pass and we see a failure for the 4th case, add a condition for it
+* the first 3 pass and I see a failure for the 4th case, add a condition for it
   .. code-block:: python

        def logical_nor(p, q):